openethereum/openethereum.github.io/Demo-PoA-tutorial.md

 ```
 Alternative config files can be generated [here](https://paritytech.github.io/parity-config-generator/).

 We will create three accounts: two authorities and one user account.
-There are three main ways to create accounts, pick one that suits you best:
+There are different methods to create accounts, pick one that suits you best:
 ### Method 1.
 Using RPC
 Start the node 0 using `parity --config node0.toml`.